killuhwhale/reportr/README.md

 Missing:
 PDF Report
- - Dairy info in Footer
- - Date in Footer
  - Logos in Header for Each Dairy.

-Functions
- - to determine the number of days in reporting peroid.....

 TODO

- -- Missing views:
-    F. Nutrient Imports
-      No dry manure nutrient imports entered.
-      No process wastewater nutrient imports entered

 Problems:

-  - (Huge Bug)
-    - Cant select change dairy year
+  - (Feature) Button to delete all entries in a table....
   - (Huge, Quality Check) Deletes work as expected, If a Field is deleted, everything related to it is also deleted....

-  - (Feature) Button to delete all entries in a table....

-  - (Bug) TSV should be updated when uploaded each time. and possibly delete from those tables first
-  - (Bug) Datetime zones need to be checked to make sure they are compliant/ aware of timezone...
-    - (Using Date Picker to Display it seems to  have the correct timezones...)

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.
       - Check website by entering wrong info and implement it.